bxdoan/bxdoan/README.md

 <div align="center">

-> Life is what we make it, always has been, always will be.
+> Whatever you do, enjoy it to the fullest.
+That is the secret of life.

-> — Grandma Moses —
+> — Rider —

 </div>